owlchester/kanka-docs/docs/source/entities/maps.md

 By default, a map loads at coordinates 0,0.
 You can change this by providing new coordinates, or having your map center on a specific marker.

-### Layers

-When editing a map, you can add layers to it.
-These are images that are super-imposed on the map, and can be toggled on/off from anyone viewing the map.
-Useful to upload an image of a dungeon with the traps, only visible to the campaign's admins.

-### Groups

-When editing a map, you can add groups to this.
-This allows you to group markers together, and show/hide all markers of a group at the click of a button.
-For example all your settlements, rivers, or mountain markers.

-### Markers

-When editing a map, this is where you'll click to add markers to the map.

-These have a lot of fields.

-* **Name** vs **Entity**: At least one of these has to be filled out.
-If both are filled out, the **name** will be used when hovering/viewing the marker.

-#### Markers

-The basic marker on maps, think of it like a "pin" on a map.

-#### Label

-A block of text on the map.
-This can't be moved around easily, but offers a clear visual different from markers.
-For example a kingdom's name.

-#### Circle

-Draw a tiny or huge circle on the map.
-Go crazy!

-#### Polygon

-The most complicated marker, this option is to draw custom shapes on the map.
-For best results, create a polygon with `0,0 100,0 0,100` and save it.
-Once saved, edit the marker to enable clicking on the map to add coordinates.
-It's a messy process, but allows fully custom shapes.

-The stroke fields are to control the polygon's visuals (border, background color, opacity).

 ## Explore

 A map's **explore** page is the best way to consume its data.
 This shows the map, the layers, groups, and markers.
 Clicking on a marker will load its data in the sidebar.
 This is used from the marker's custom entry field, and from the marker's linked entity.